MicrosoftDocs/entra-docs/docs/id-governance/custom-extension-security.md

 ## Use managed identities for authentication

-The management of secrets, credentials, certificates, and keys used to secure communication between services is a common challenge and [managed identities](../identity/managed-identities-azure-resources/overview.md) eliminate the need to manage these credentials.
+The management of secrets, credentials, certificates, and keys used to secure communication between services is a common challenge.
+[Managed identities](../identity/managed-identities-azure-resources/overview.md) eliminate the need to manage these credentials.
 If you're using the custom extension "launch and wait" pattern([entitlement management reference](entitlement-management-logic-apps-integration.md#configuring-custom-extensions-that-pause-entitlement-management-processes); [Lifecycle Workflow reference](lifecycle-workflow-extensibility.md#custom-task-extension-deployment-scenarios)), we highly recommend you enable the Azure Logic Apps managed identity to authenticate the resume calls([taskProcessingResult: resume](/graph/api/identitygovernance-taskprocessingresult-resume); [accessPackageAssignmentRequest: resume](/graph/api/accesspackageassignmentrequest-resume)) to Microsoft Entra ID Governance.
 If your scenario requires the Logic App to call other Microsoft Graph endpoints, or even other Microsoft Entra integrated services, you can also use the managed identity to authenticate calls against these services.

-**Entitlement Management**: You'll have to enable the managed identity yourself.
+**Entitlement management**: You have to enable the managed identity yourself.
 For information on this process, see: [Enable system-assigned identity in the Azure portal](/azure/logic-apps/authenticate-with-managed-identity?tabs=consumption#enable-system-assigned-identity-in-the-azure-portal) and then [authorize it](custom-extension-security.md#assigning-least-privileged-permissions-with-entitlement-management).

-**Lifecycle Workflows**: The managed identity is automatically enabled and authorized for "launch and wait" custom extensions.
+**Lifecycle Workflows**: The managed identity is automatically enabled, and authorized, for "launch and wait" custom extensions.
 If your Logic App needs to call other services, you can use and authorize the same managed identity.
-For ‘*launch and continue*’ custom extensions, you'll have to enable the managed identity yourself.
+For ‘*launch and continue*’ custom extensions, you have to enable the managed identity yourself.

 For steps on how to use the managed identity with a Logic Apps action, see: [Authenticate access with managed identity.](/azure/logic-apps/authenticate-with-managed-identity?tabs=consumption#authenticate-access-with-managed-identity).

 ## Authorize with least privileged permissions

-The resume calls from Logic Apps to Microsoft Entra ID Governance can be authorized directly within Lifecycle Workflows and Entitlement Management.
+The resume calls from Logic Apps to Microsoft Entra ID Governance can be authorized directly within Lifecycle Workflows and entitlement management.
 When authorized directly, you're **NOT** required to assign the managed identity application permissions such as LifecycleWorkflows.ReadWrite.All or Entitlement Management.ReadWrite.All.

 Guidance for assigning the least privileged permissions: